mjpclab/react-tabber/README.md

 ```
 While `tabs` is a mandatory property for the ReactTab component, there are also other optional properties you maybe interested in.
 See the "Properties" part below.

+# Including CSS
+By default, "react-tabber" module do not have any CSS style applied, which means all tab pages are always visible on the page.
+To hide non-active tab pages, just applying CSS by "inactive" class(controlled by property `pageItemInactiveClassName`) to hide them.

+ReactTabber provides default CSS styles if you don't want to make it yourself.
+It also provides default skin.
+To use that, importing module `react-tabber/with-css` instead of `react-tabber`.
+For global variable mode, referencing the '-with-css' bundle file.

 # Properties
 `tabs`